Pedro Couceiro

-Pedro Couceiro (born 23 March 1970) is a former Portuguese racing driver.
+Pedro Couceiro (born 23 March 1970) is a Portuguese former racing driver.

 In the late 1970s Couceiro became better known as a child singer and at 12 years old he started his career in Karting.

+He is the current safety car driver in the FIA World Endurance Championship.

 Early years

 Couceiro was born in Angola and remained there until 1974, when his parents moved to Portugal.

 Couceiro followed in the footsteps of his older brother Nuno in Karting and, helped by the funds that he earned with his successes as a singer, he bought his first Kart and started racing.

 Musical career

 It is with his entrance to primary school that he realizes his musical talent.
 With only seven years old, he took up piano.
 In a selection to find six kids who would be able to substitute “Os Meninos Rabinas” – a very successful young group in the 70s – Pedro became one of the chosen ones for the “Os Traquinas” group.
 With this group he records three albums and gets to know one of Valentim de Carvalho’s producers, he then stars his career as a young singer.
 The dream of participating in the Gala Internacional dos Pequenos Cantores – the most important contest for children during the 70s/80s – come true when the discographic producer chooses him to compete in the contest, taking the songs “Eu já namoro” and “O meu Avôzinho”, composed by Carlos Paião.

 Between 1980 and 1983, he records four solo albums and established himself as one of the young successes of juvenile national music.

 Couceiro travels the country during there three years, performing in the most diverse stages and is a common presence in the most important television programs of that time.

 Around 1983 (when he was preparing his 5th album), the vocals deepening and the excess obligations as a singer, forced him to make some choices.
 At this phase, he abandons his musical career and start fully dedicating himself to Karting.